luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 #. scipy
 #. readline-devel (for Lua)
 #. popt-devel
+#. sympy (to run the Method-of-Manufactured-Solutions test case for Eilmer3)

 To a basic Ubuntu 10.04 (or any recent Debian derivative) installation, you should add the following packages and their dependencies: